John Orozco: 2013

 After sustaining an injury to his left knee during the Kellogg's Tour of Gymnastics Superstars in late 2012, Orozco was out of competition for much of 2013.
 His first competition since the Olympics was the 2013 US Nationals, where he competed in a leg brace and finished in fourth place; he was named as an alternate to the World Championships team but was added to the team officially after Danell Leyva withdrew due to injury.

 At the World Championships in Antwerp, Belgium, Orozco performed on the pommel horse, parallel bars, and horizontal bar in the qualification rounds.
 He qualified in 7th place on the parallel bars and earned a bronze medal in the event final.

 In December, Orozco competed at the FIG World Cup event in Glasgow, Scotland.
 He placed 4th after a fall on the horizontal bar.

 2014

 In February, Orozco competed at the 2014 Winter Cup and won gold on the horizontal bar.
 In August, he competed at the 2014 P&G U.S. Championships in Pittsburgh.
 He placed first in the horizontal bar competition and second in all-around.
-In October, he is scheduled to participate in the World Artistic Gymnastics Championships in Nanjing, China, as a member of the U.S. national team.
+In October, he was scheduled to participate in the World Artistic Gymnastics Championships in Nanjing, China, as a member of the U.S. national team.
 Orozco re-tore an Achilles tendon in June 2015 and expected to be recovering until 2016.
+He was selected for the U.S. Olympic gymnastics team for the 2016 Olympic Games but withdrew on July 15, 2016, due to an ACL injury.

 Switch to Puerto Rican team

-In 2020, he changed his affiliation for international competitions from the United States to Puerto Rico where his parents had lived before moving to the Bronx.
+In 2020, he changed his affiliation for international competitions from the United States to Puerto Rico, where his parents had lived before moving to the Bronx.